arash-sadeghi/Music-CGAN-app/readme.md

+## Notes
+- for logic pro drum note mapping must be checked.
+Some notes does not exist in a typical drumkit in logi pro
 ## How to run locally
 - these instructions are for Macos operating system.
 - first go ahead and istall docker from this website: https://docs.docker.com/desktop/install/mac-install/